-Blake Brewer ’21 has been performing most of his life, but he didn’t really “arrive” until last fall, when Syracuse Stage cast him in Disney’s Beauty and the Beast.
+Blake Brewer ’21 has been performing most of his life, but he didn’t really “arrive” until the fall of 2019, when Syracuse Stage cast him in Disney’s Beauty and the Beast.
 Co-produced by Syracuse University’s Department of Drama, the show allowed him to understudy the antagonist, Gaston, as well as tackle four other supporting roles on a nightly basis.

 That Gaston is usually performed by a white actor is indicative of Broadway’s so-called diversity problem.
-Brewer’s casting also suggests the University’s willingness to tackle sensitive issues of race and ethnicity.
-“It was the first time I felt like I was hired for my talent instead of my skin color,” admits Brewer, praising the University for addressing such concerns in the classroom, on stage and throughout the community.
+Brewer’s casting also suggests the University’s desire to tackle sensitive issues of race and ethnicity.
+“It was the first time I felt like I was hired for my talent instead of my skin color,” admits the recent alumnus, praising the University for addressing such concerns in the classroom, on stage and throughout the community.

-A senior pursuing a B.F.A. in musical theater in the College of Visual and Performing Arts, he appreciates his “tight-knit” group of peers in the drama department.
+A graduate of the musical theater B.F.A. program, Brewer attributes his success to “tight-knit relationships” with people in the College of Visual and Performing Arts (VPA).
 “Learning how to work with others has benefitted me as an artist and a person.”

 Mastering His Craft

 Growing up in the Los Angeles suburb of Inglewood, Brewer may have been middle class, but he didn’t always feel like it.
-“Money was tight because I was one of three boys in the house, and my dad had to retire early because of a medical condition,” he explains.
+“Money was tight because I was one of three boys in the house, and my dad had to retire early because of a medical condition.”
 Brewer found solace in extracurricular activities, including long-distance running, swimming, skating and freestyle rope jumping.

-Acting, however, was his first love.
-He made his public debut at age 8 and, in time, added singing and dancing (i.e., jazz and hip-hop) to his resume.
+But acting was his first love.
+Brewer made his public debut at age 8 and, in time, added singing and dancing to his resume.
 “I was the kid who talked too much for his own good.
-Performing became an outlet for all my creative energy,” says Brewer, whose idols include Denzel Washington, Jeremy Pope, Kerry Washington and Dulé Hill.
+Performing became an outlet for all my creative energy,” he says, ticking off the names of his idols: Denzel Washington, Jeremy Pope, Kerry Washington and Dulé Hill.

-Brewer found that his athleticism enhanced his performance skills.
-In addition to taking private voice and piano lessons, he studied at both the Michael Woolson Studio in Hollywood and the Los Angeles County High School for the Arts.
+Brewer eventually channeled his athleticism into performing.
+In addition to taking voice and piano lessons, he studied at both the Michael Woolson Studio in Hollywood and the Los Angeles County High School for the Arts.

-A 2017 article in Variety ranking VPA’s drama department among the best in the nation compelled Brewer to apply to Syracuse University.
-“I knew that I needed to be part of this community,” he says in his velvety bass-baritone voice.
-“The drama department has a close relationship with Syracuse Stage, allowing me to perform alongside professionals and work toward my union membership.”
+A 2017 Variety article ranking VPA’s drama department among the best in the nation compelled him to apply to Syracuse.
+“I knew that I needed to be part of this community,” he says in a velvety bass-baritone.
+“The drama department’s affiliation with Syracuse Stage allowed me to perform alongside professionals and work toward my union membership.”

 No doubt Brewer’s receipt of an Our Time Has Come Scholarship—awarded to only 20% of applicants nationwide—was transformative.
-“I wanted to take some of the pressure off my parents, who are putting two kids through college,” he says, noting that the scholarship provides Black and Latino students with financial aid, leadership training and networking opportunities.
-“As an Our Time Has Come Scholar, I’ve had invaluable conversations with many alumni and special guests.
-They know what I need to do to succeed in this business.
+“I wanted to take some pressure off my parents, who were putting two kids through college,” he says, noting that the scholarship provides Black and Latino students with financial aid, leadership training and networking opportunities.
+“As an Our Time Has Come Scholar, I had invaluable conversations with many alumni and special guests who knew what I needed to do to succeed in this business.
 There’s no telling how my life would have gone if I hadn’t won that scholarship.”

-Assistant Professor Katherine McGerr, who first directed Brewer as a sophomore in the raucous musical The Wild Party, contends there is more to him than meets the eye.
+Associate Professor Katherine McGerr, who first directed Brewer as a sophomore in The Wild Party, insists there’s more to him than meets the eye.
 “Blake has a genuine enjoyment of his craft and a self-motivation that enables him to meet challenges so impressively.”
-She recalls once asking him to audition for a role outside of his usual range and then watching him apply his technique to arrive at a result that suited his strengths and revealed new facets of the character.
-“I’m always excited to see what he will do next,” McGerr adds.
+She recalls once asking him to audition for a role outside his usual range.
+He applied his technique, McGerr remembers, and then “arrived at a result that suited his strengths and revealed new facets of the character.”

-Notes Assistant Professor Rufus Bonds Jr., who recently directed Brewer in a departmental production of A Grand Night for Singing: “His personality reflects who he is and how he shows up in the world.
+Observes Assistant Professor Rufus Bonds Jr., who directed Brewer in a departmental production of A Grand Night for Singing: “His personality reflects who he is and how he shows up in the world.
 He is an artist focused on the betterment of humanity.”